Diseases & Conditions

 Shoulder instability occurs when the head of the upper arm bone is forced out of the shoulder socket.
-This can happen as a result of a sudden injury or from overuse.
+This typically happens as a result of a sudden injury, such as a fall or accident.

 Once a shoulder has dislocated, it is vulnerable to repeat episodes.
 When the shoulder is loose and slips out of place repeatedly, it is called chronic shoulder instability.

 Your shoulder is made up of three bones: your upper arm bone (humerus), your shoulder blade (scapula), and your collarbone (clavicle).